MarcWeber/editor-cells/README.md

 SHOTS / Videos
 ==============
 This gif animation shows python based completion taking distance to cursor into account.
-The code triggering the completion is writen in VimL
+The code triggering the completion is writen in VimL.

 ![alt text](https://github.com/MarcWeber/editor-cells/raw/master/images/py-sample-completion-external-process-with-auto-completion.gif "Demo Gif Animation 1")

 You can write your own completions easily such as cells#examples#TraitCompletionLocalVars.